-Chef, Entrepreneur, author, public speaker, podcaster, Chris Galarza is renowned for his work in kitchen electrification and is the Founder and Culinary Sustainability Consultant for Forward Dining Solutions LLC.
-As the country’s foremost expert in commercial electric-kitchens chef works with manufacturers, brands, designers, and chefs to create lasting sustainable kitchens and culinary ecosystems.
-Chef has worked on notable projects such as Chatham University’s Eden Hall Campus (the world’s first fully self-sustained university campus), Microsoft Redmond, and Castilleja All Girls School.
+Entrepreneur, author, public speaker, and podcaster Chef Chris Galarza is renowned for his work in kitchen electrification.
+Chef Chris Galarza is the Founder and Culinary Sustainability Consultant for Forward Dining Solutions LLC the first and only firm dedicated exclusively to creating sustainable and efficient commercial kitchens.
+As the country’s foremost expert in commercial electric-kitchens chef works with clients to sustainably create kitchens that promote healthy, efficient, and equitable working conditions.
+Chef has worked on notable projects such as Chatham University’s Eden Hall Campus (the world’s first fully self-sustained university campus), Microsoft Redmond, and Castilleja All-Girls School.

 Chef worked for several prestigious establishments such as Carnegie Melon University, Monterey Bay of Pittsburgh, and The Greenbrier of WV where he apprenticed under several Certified Master Chefs and culinary Olympians.
 Chef leverages his experience as a culinarian, educator, and consultant to get projects moving forward and leaves operators educated and prepared to successfully, efficiently, and safely run their kitchen for years to come.